marc-jones/phd_thesis/content/06_materials_and_methods/01_methods.md

-Some of these methods are included in a paper written in collaboration with Dr. Nick Pullen, Dr. Rachel Wells, Dr. Martin Trick, Dr. Judith A. Irwin, and Prof. Richard J. Morris[^c].
+Some of these methods are included in a paper written in collaboration with Dr. Rachel Wells, Dr. Nick Pullen, Dr. Martin Trick, Dr. Judith A. Irwin, and Prof. Richard J. Morris[^c].

 [^c]: Preprint paper available at [https://doi.org/10.1101/178137](https://doi.org/10.1101/178137) and Appendix C.

 ## Plant growth and sample preparation

 \begin{table}[htp]
-\caption{\textbf{Sampling and sequencing scheme for the transcriptomic time series.} Numbers in the rightmost two columns indicate the number of biological pools sampled for that time point within each tissue.}
+\caption{\textbf{Sampling and sequencing scheme for the transcriptomic time series.}}{Numbers in the rightmost two columns indicate the number of biological pools sampled for that time point within each tissue.}
 \label{methods:sampling}
 \begin{center}
 \resizebox{\textwidth}{!}{%